-The College occupies a beautiful 100-acre residential campus in the heart of Jackson, Mississippi, the state capital.
-Chief administrative offices are in the renovated James Boyd Campbell Administrative Center.
-Renovated in 2013, the center includes Whitworth Hall and Sanders Hall.
-Murrah Hall, built in 1914, was renovated in 1981 to house the Else School of Management.
+Campus: The College occupies a beautiful 100-acre residential campus in the heart of Jackson, Mississippi, the state capital.
+The campus has numerous gardens with benches and arbors thanks to generous donations from alumni and friends.

+Administration: Chief administrative offices are in the renovated James Boyd Campbell Administrative Center.
+Renovated in 2013, the Center includes Whitworth Hall and Sanders Hall.

+Academic: Murrah Hall, built in 1914, was renovated in 1981 to house the Else School of Management.
 Sullivan-Harrell Hall, built in 1928 and renovated in 1990, houses the departments of geology, mathematics, physics, government and politics, psychology, and sociology/anthropology.
 Olin Hall of Science, dedicated in 1988, houses the departments of biology and chemistry.
 The Christian Center, completed in 1950, was built with gifts from Mississippi Methodists, alumni, and friends.
 Renovated in 2019, it houses the departments of English, Greek and Roman studies, history, philosophy, and religious studies.
 Millsaps state-of-the-art Visual Arts Center, completed in 2019, houses the art department and contains classrooms; a digital arts computer lab; studios for drawing, painting, printmaking, papermaking, and sculpture; a wood shop; a foundry; and individual student studios.
 The Gertrude C. Ford Academic Complex, completed in 1971, includes a 430-seat recital hall with a 41-rank Möller organ and two Steinway concert grand pianos.
 The complex houses the department of music, the department of art, information technology services, the business office, human resources, and the office of records.
 It contains music practice rooms, a choral music room, and classrooms.
+The Bowen Howell theater performance hall was added in 2023.
+It is located on the third floor, adjacent to the former Lewis Art Gallery, which will now serve as the reception area and lobby for theatre performances.
+The theater stage is surrounded by seating on three sides, accommodating 150 people.
+The hall is fully equipped with lighting, sound, and flooring appropriate for a variety of performances.
+Adjoining space will be used for dressing rooms, theatre classrooms, and storage.
+The James Observatory is a historical landmark located on the northwest corner of campus.
+Built in 1927, the Millsaps-Wilson library is home to the campus book depository and provides spaces for students to study and resources to perform research.
+John Stone Hall is a two-story home built in 1910 and is home to the College's Writing Center.